Algarve is located on the South-Western coast of Portugal

-The province of Algarve is located at the very South of Portugal, 280km from the capital – Lisbon.
-Surrounded by the Atlantic ocean from the West and South, it also neighbors with Spain on the East.
+The province of Algarve is located in the very south of Portugal, 280 kilometres from the capital, Lisbon.
+Surrounded by the Atlantic ocean from the west and the south, the Algarve also neighbours with Spain on the east.

 |13 hospitals||more than 60 beaches|